Gibbons-Lab/isb_course_2020/docs/16S/talk.md

 <img src="assets/chimera.png" width="60%">

-The used primers were F515/R806.
+The primers used in this study were F515/R806.
 How long is the amplified fragment?

 ---